 Looking at the wall of drumsticks at the store is both awesome and intimidating, especially if you’re just getting started or are about to try something new.
-What should you buy?
+How do you choose drumsticks?
 How do you know what’s worth it, especially if it’s something you’ve never used before?

 We spent over an hour testing and rating sticks so you don’t have to.